s-azizkhan/chrome-visit-time-extension/README.md

 # Chrome Visit Time Tracker

-Chrome Visit Time Tracker is a Chrome extension that allows users to track and display the last 5 visit times for both the current tab and the current domain.
-It helps users monitor their browsing habits, manage their time effectively, and gain insights into their website engagement.
+Chrome Visit Time Tracker is a Chrome extension that allows users to track and display their browsing history statistics.
+It shows the last access time for the current tab, the total number of visits, and the last 5 visits along with their frequencies.
+Additionally, it provides insights into the last domain visited and its visit frequency.

 ## Features

-- **Last 5 Visit Times**: Displays the last 5 visit times for the current tab and the current domain.
+- **Last Access Time**: Displays the last access time for the current tab.
-- **Date and Time Formatting**: Visit times are formatted in a user-friendly format including the date, day, and time in AM/PM format.
+- **Total Visits**: Shows the total number of visits for the current tab.
-- **Easy-to-Use Interface**: Simple and intuitive interface accessible via the Chrome toolbar.
+- **Last 5 Visits**: Provides a summary of the last 5 visits along with their frequencies.
-- **Customizable**: Customize the extension to suit individual preferences.
+- **Last Domain Visits**: Displays the last domain visited along with its visit frequency.

 ## Usage

 1. Install the extension from the Chrome Web Store.
 2. Click on the extension icon in the Chrome toolbar to open the popup.
-3. The popup displays the last 5 visit times for both the current tab and the current domain.
+3. The popup displays the last access time, total visits, last 5 visits, and last domain visits.
-4. Use the extension to monitor your browsing habits, manage your time effectively, and gain insights into your website engagement.
+4. Use the extension to track your browsing habits and gain insights into your website engagement.

 ## Installation